ncsl/seek/workflow/documentation.md

     snakemake -n  # dry run
     snakemake --cores 1  # run the workflow

-## 2. Manual step: Contact localization on CT image using FieldTrip Toolbox
+## 2. Contact localization on CT image using FieldTrip Toolbox (Manual)
 In this step, the preimplantation CT dicoms/nifti image is required and also some metadata.
 Users will be required to know the electrode labels of all the channels that are implanted, and **also be able to determine** left/right hemisphere on the CT image.
 One can do so by taking